AskYous/r-islaam-posts/supplicating-to-the-dead.md

 > When you ask, ask Allaah, and when you seek aid, seek Allaah's aid. - Sunan at-Tirmidhee (*Hadeeth* 2516).
 Rated authentic by at-Tirmidhee.

-These two *Ahadeeth* from the messenger of Allaah *(sallallaahu 'alayhi wa sallam)* are extremely clear.
-The first, he advises to not ask anyone for anything.
+These above two *Ahadeeth* from the messenger of Allaah *(sallallaahu 'alayhi wa sallam)* are extremely clear.
+In the first, he advises to not ask anyone for anything.
 So why ask those who are dead for anything, including intercession, when the messenger of Allaah *(sallallaahu 'alayhi wa sallam)* **guaranteed** paradise to the one who does not ask **anyone** for **anything**?
 If a person wanted to be guaranteed paradise, then he should stay away from asking the dead for help.
 And the latter narration is advice to ask Allaah directly!
 As he *(sallallaahu 'alayhi wa sallam)* said: **"When you ask, ask Allaah."**

 ## 3.3 Allaah's Messenger Informing That Supplication is *Shirk* (Polytheism)